All About Rectal Cancer

 How is rectal cancer treated?

-Over the past several years, there have been significant improvements in surgical techniques for the treatment of rectal cancer.
-In the past, a majority of patients required a colostomy after rectal cancer surgery and had significant side effects (such as incontinence and male impotence) from nerve damage that often occurred during the surgery.
-The utilization of pre-operative chemoradiation (combination of chemotherapy and radiation) and improved surgical techniques has led to fewer side effects and fewer patients requiring colostomy.
-In addition, preoperative chemotherapy & radiation (called neoadjuvant therapy) can improve the success rate of completely removing the tumor.
+Over the past several years, there have been many improvements in surgical techniques for the treatment of rectal cancer.
+In the past, most patients needed a colostomy after rectal cancer surgery and had many side effects (such as incontinence and male impotence) from nerve damage that often occurred during the surgery.
+The use of preoperative chemoradiation (combination of chemotherapy and radiation) and improved surgical techniques has led to fewer side effects and fewer patients requiring colostomy.
+Preoperative chemoradiation (called neoadjuvant therapy) can also improve the success rate of completely removing the tumor.

 A larger tumor requires a resection (removal of the tumor and some healthy tissue surrounding it) and anastomosis (the two tumor-free ends of the bowel are reconnected).
 If the bowel ends cannot be reconnected, a colostomy is made.